 Opening reception 7 to 9 PM, Friday, March 27

-NOW EXTENDED THROUGH DECEMBER, 2016
+WAS EXTENDED THROUGH DECEMBER, 2016

-Siberia Souls will also be shown September 16 through October 9, 2016, at Beverly Unitarian Church, 10244 S. Longwood Drive, Chicago IL 60643.
+Siberia Souls was also be shown September 16 through October 9, 2016, at Beverly Unitarian Church, 10244 S. Longwood Drive, Chicago IL 60643.
 This church occupies a historic building which is the only official castle in the entire metropolitan area.
 This building also happens to be haunted–quite appropriate given the “Souls” that will be on display.

 Category: Siberia Souls